 Decent Work and Economic Growth

-As an organization operating in the IT sector, Innofactor has a unique opportunity to be part of the solution in reducing environmental impacts.
+to be part of the solution in reducing environmental impacts.
 The digital solutions we deliver to our customer organizations play an important role in mitigating and adapting to climate change.
-Digitalization of manual processes and digital healthcare are examples of solutions through which Innofactor can improve its customers' and thereby the entire society's sustainable development.
+Digitalization of manual processes and digital healthcare are examples of solutions through which Innofactor promotes its customers' – and thereby the entire society's – sustainable development.

 Remote work is an essential part of the operations of a modern digital organization.
-We offer our employees good opportunities, depending on their job description, to location-independent work, which can be seen in the increased number of Microsoft Teams meetings.
-We held nearly 10,000 Teams meetings in 2018, even though the tool was not fully implemented until after the summer of 2018.
-Use of Teams as a meeting tool brings added value to the operations of both Innofactor and its customers.
+In 2020, the global pandemic forced many organizations to switch to remote work extensively and accelerated the digital transformation of organizations.
+We offer our employees good opportunities for location-independent work, which can be seen in the increased number of Microsoft Teams meetings.
+We became fully operational with the Teams tool in the summer of 2018, with 10,000 Teams meetings throughout the year.
+In 2019, the number of meetings increased to well over 30,000.
+In 2020, this figure rose to over 80,000 as the pandemic made remote meetings an increasingly common practice.
+The use of Teams as a meeting tool brings added value to the operations of both Innofactor and its customers.

 Information Security and Data Protection

-Innofactor's customers require appropriate information security in their services and that the services enable operation in accordance with the EU General Data Protection Regulation (GDPR).
+Innofactor's customers require that the services provided to them are secure and that the services enable operation in accordance with the EU General Data Protection Regulation (GDPR).
 Innofactor's management has identified several critical cyber risk scenarios against which a company needs to protect itself.
-The company is committed to protecting its customers' and partners' information and systems and naturally, Innofactor as a company itself.
-In order to ensure the level of information security corresponding to the risks, Innofactor maintains a certified information security management system in accordance with the ISO 27001 standard.
+The company is committed to protecting its customers' and partners' information and systems, as well as its' own information and systems.
+In order to ensure the level of information security corresponding to the risks, Innofactor maintains a certified information security management system in accordance with ISO 27001 standard.

-In its operations, Innofactor is committed to maintaining a good level of data protection and respects the privacy and rights of its personnel, customers and users.
-In 2018, Innofactor signed several agreements regarding the processing of personal data with its customers and subcontractors in order to ensure that the processing of personal data complies with laws and regulations.
+In its operation, Innofactor is committed to maintaining high level of data protection and respects the privacy and rights of its personnel, customers and users.

 Through regular internal audits, we aim to continuously develop data protection and information security in our operations and processes.
-Information security and data protection are mandatory parts of the employee induction training and in 2018, the Data Protection Officer arranged a separate training on the principles of the GDPR and rights of an individual.
-Processes and instructions concerning information security and data protection are the responsibility of Innofactor's Chief Information Security Officer, who also acts as the company's Data Protection Officer.
-The Data Protection Officer reports directly to the CEO.
+Information security and data protection are mandatory parts of induction training in addition to continuous training on information security and data protection.
+Innofactor's information security group meets regularly to guide the development and implementation of information security and data protection at Innofactor.
+The company has a designated information security manager and a data protection officer.
 Additionally, the company's main personal data registers have been assigned to the persons responsible for them.